Cepheid (company): System

-Cepheid owns the GeneXpert rapid molecular diagnostic system, its main product.
+Cepheid's main product is the GeneXpert Infinity rapid molecular diagnostic system.
 The system was developed in the 1990s; the design remained substantially the same from the turn of the century to 2020.
-Similar tests have subsequently been developed by Abbott and Roche.
+Similar tests have subsequently been developed by Abbott Laboratories and Hoffmann-La Roche.

-The GeneXpert system identifies organisms from their DNA.
+The GeneXpert system identifies organisms from DNA.
 It extracts genetic material from a sample and, in the case of RNA viruses, it converts the RNA into DNA first.
-The GeneXpert test is basically an automated version of standard real-time PCR (polymerase chain reaction) amplification and detection.
+The GeneXpert test is an automated version of standard Real-time polymerase chain reaction amplification and detection.

 Each sample to be tested is added to a single-use GeneXpert cartridge, sold by Cepheid; after this, the tests are self-contained and fully-automated.
 The cartridge contains an injection-moulded series of plastic chambers, which hold the chemicals and the sample.
 To run the test, multiple cartridges are loaded into a desktop machine (also made by Cepheid, but reusable).
 The sample and chemicals are moved into the test chambers using microfluidics: there is a rotary valve in the center, and some small plungers; the plungers push the sample into the valve, the valve rotates to a new position, and the sample is then pulled out into a new chamber.
 The machine provides the temperature cycling needed for the PCR (much like a programmable oven).
 This makes many copies of DNA matching the sample (amplification).
 Finally, the presences or absence of the pathogen is detected using FISH probes.
 These are short sections of DNA which have been made to attach to a fluorescent molecule.
 If the DNA from the sample matches the DNA of the FISH probes, the two bind, and the sample fluoresces.
 An optical system detects the glow, or its absence.
 A test for a new disease can be made by simply swapping in a FISH probe that matches the sequence of the new disease.